 The interesting thing is that when they feed, even when there are no pebbles under which to search, they still put their head to one side to catch prey.

 |Antje Leseberg and John Dowding.

-was not going to prejudice the chances of the nest by the eggs being chilled by
+The weather was good which meant that ringing nesting birds was not going to prejudice the chances of the nest by the eggs being chilled by rain.

 |Rakaia River: A typical 'modern' braided river habitat.
 I say 'modern' because

 much of the vegetation is actually introduced these days but the classic